Understanding Your Credit Score

 3. Always Pay Bills On Time

-Probably the most well-known factor of a credit score and the factor that has the biggest impact on your credit score (35% of your score) is your history of paying your credit payments on-time.
+Probably the most well-known factor of a credit score and the factor that has the biggest impact on your credit score (35% of your score) is your history of paying your credit payments on time.
 If you have a history of always making your credit card, mortgage, and car payments on time, you will greatly improve your credit score.
 This can also have an adverse effect as well, should you ever make a late payment.
 Unfortunately, it only takes one late payment to severely reduce your credit score so it’s crucial that you make sure to always make credit payments on time.

 4. Dispute Errors On Your Credit Report

 If you don’t already, make sure that you request a copy of your credit report once every year and review it for errors.
-It is actually quite common for credit reports to contain errors which can be disputed and potentially allow you to have negative items removed from your credit report.
-If, for instance, your credit report shows a late payment on a credit card but contained errors in the record, you can dispute the negative item and request to have it removed from your report.
+It is actually quite common for credit reports to contain errors that can be disputed and potentially allow you to have negative items removed from your credit report.
+If, for instance, your credit report shows a late payment on a credit card but contains errors in the record, you can dispute the negative item and request to have it removed from your report.
 Having a negative item, like a late payment, removed from your report can improve your credit score significantly.
 While disputing errors on your credit report can be tedious and take a lot of time, it is usually worth it.
 Another option would be to contact a credit repair agency to help you dispute any negative items on your credit report.

 5. Reduce The Number of Credit Inquiries

 While this may only affect 10% of your credit score, keeping the number of credit inquiries down can still help to build that perfect credit score but is often ignored.
-You should never have more than one credit inquiry per year but many people do not realize how often this is done and often times have their credit checked more than once per year.
-If you’re applying for a car loan, checking your credit score online, or applying for a new credit card, these type of actions will almost always result in a credit inquiry and should be avoided if you’ve already had a credit inquiry earlier in the year.
+You should never have more than one credit inquiry per year but many people do not realize how often this is done and oftentimes have their credit checked more than once per year.
+If you’re applying for a car loan, checking your credit score online, or applying for a new credit card, these types of actions will almost always result in a credit inquiry and should be avoided if you’ve already had a credit inquiry earlier in the year.
 Make sure you do your research on what will result in a credit inquiry so that you don’t accidentally have more than one a year without realizing it.